SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/README.md

   ![Screenshot from 2023-08-14 14-40-44](https://github.com/SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/assets/140999250/ef3e360d-2178-4211-8aef-b3a92a9346d6)

-* In gvim type below command for detail info of standard cell like Power, Delay Timing, etc
+* In gvim type the below command for detailed info on standard cells like Power, Delay Timing, etc
-* a2110 : 2-input AND into first input of 4-input OR
+* a2110 : 2-input AND into the first input of 4-input OR
 ```
  :sp ../my_lib/verilog_model/sky130_fd_sc_hd_a2110.behavioral.v
 ```